 To add some color to your landscape, you can plant flower plants around the stones.
 These plants also hold the soil to prevent erosion.

 15. Gravel and Rock Pathway

-There is no doubt that landscaping pathways requires more effort than other areas of the garden.
+There is no doubt that landscaping pathways require more effort than other areas of the garden.
 That doesn’t mean pathway landscaping can’t be exciting.

-A layer of brick and rocky gravels on the side gives the perfect opportunity to fabricate a beautiful scene out of a flat pathway.
+A layer of brick and rocky gravel on the side gives the perfect opportunity to fabricate a beautiful scene out of a flat pathway.

 You can make a nice-looking scene with big rocks arranged nicely to stop soil from falling.
 It gives you a natural look that will blow your mind.

 You can place chairs to sit around and relax.
 The small step made of rock blends entirely to the theme of a hilly area.